-Students committing or involved with this type of violation are subject to immediate suspension and/or expulsion.
+Students committing or involved with this type of violation are subject to 5 days suspension, 15 marks, disciplinary probation, and counseling.
+In severe or repeated cases, the student will be asked to withdraw from Muffles College High School..
 The following are examples of violations:

-a.
-No "dating" or "courting, overt Public Display of Affection is allowed on or off campus.
+- a.
+"Dating" or "Courting", and any overt Public Displays of Affection (including but not limited to inappropriate touching, caressing of any body part, inappropriate hugging, necking, kissing, holding hands, or any such inappropriate behavior) is NOT allowed on or off campus. - b.

-- b.
 Willingly participating in any act which is of a sexual nature and which is offensive or embarrassing. - c.
-Sexual harassment, a form of sex discrimination that involves unwelcome sexual advances, requests for sexual favours, and other verbal or physical conduct of a sexual nature when such conduct interferes with an individual's performance or creates an intimidating, hostile, or offensive environment. - d.
+Sexual harassment, a form of sex discrimination that involves unwelcome sexual advances, requests for sexual favours, and other verbal or physical conduct of a sexual nature when such conduct interferes with an individual's performance or creates an intimidating, hostile, or offensive environment.

+- d.
 Any teacher who courts a student shall be considered to have ignored the contract/teachers' rules which will be understood to be a prior warning about such matters and serves as a preventive measure.
 Any such illicit relationship may result in the teacher being relieved of his/her duties as a teacher in the school. - e.
-If it is proven that any teacher parents a child with a student, that teacher shall be dismissed. f.
-Student(s) and/or teacher(s) should NOT conduct meetings or conferences in locations that are isolated from the public view e.g. closed classrooms, science lab, computer lab, etc.
+If it is proven that any teacher parents a child with a student, that teacher shall be dismissed. - f.
+Student(s) and/or teacher(s) should NOT conduct meetings or conferences in locations that are isolated from the public view e.g. closed classrooms, science lab, robotics lab, etc.